eventnetusa/eventnet/src/_work/homewood-suites-thanksgiving-parade-takeover.md

       **A LOOK BEHIND THE SCENES**

-      * Recruited, trianed and staffed 70 Program Managers and in-field Brand Ambassadors
+      * Recruited, trained and staffed 70 Program Managers and in-field Brand Ambassadors

-      * Utlized iPads to capture consumer information and holiday photos
+      * Utilized iPads to capture consumer information and holiday photos

       * Distributed over 250,000 post cards, sharing the benefits of Hilton